 Ayurveda considers coconut a natural stress-buster.
 And in this dish the coconut combined with spices like cinnamon, cardamom, ginger, cloves, cumin, coriander, and turmeric, (typically found in curry powder) - coconut is not only delicious and versatile, but also heals the digestive system and promotes better metabolism.
-Kaphas who tend to have a sluggish metabolism in winter can benefit greatly from some coconut.

 Western View: From a Western perspective, coconut is a gluten-free, alkaline food high in saturated fat and fibre.
 It also contains protein and some important minerals - calcium, iron, potassium and magnesium.
 Due to its high fat content it is low GI and will decrease the overall GI of any meal when added.
-GReat for combating that Kapha high blood sugar levels
+Great news for Kapha/Pittas!